 After that, the unsuccessful candidates are rejected and the selected candidates are informed and offered to join the job.

 Recommend And Justify Who To Employ In Given Circumstances

 Sometimes in small size organizations, when a person leaves the organization, his immediate junior is promoted through internal recruitment.
-It is good in a small size organization as after some time, an assistant manager can also perform the tasks of his manager.
+It is good in small size organization as after some time, an assistant manager can also perform the tasks of his manager.
 He knows the rules and regulations that are followed in the organization.
 So it is recommended that internal recruitment should be done in small organizations where the assistant manager knows the working of his manager.

 In large scale organizations if any senior manager leaves, it is recommended that his position should be filled by another senior manager from the same field.
-For example, if senior manager finance leaves, the organization should hire a senior manager of finance from outside the organization who has experience of handling various financial issues because in large scale organizations, due to heavy workload assistant manager can’t go beyond his capacity.
-So it is recommended that in large-scale organizations, external recruitment is a better choice than internal recruitment.
+For example, if senior manager finance leaves, the organization should hire senior manager finance from outside the organization who has experience of handling various financial issues because in large scale organizations, due to heavy workload assistant manager can’t go beyond his capacity.
+So it is recommended that in large scale organizations, external recruitment is a better choice than internal recruitment.

 Benefits And Limitations Of Part-Time Employees And Full-Time Employees

 The workers that work about 30-35 hours a week or even less than that are called part-time workers.